Dainish-Chhaya/Dainish-Chhaya/README.md

 ---

 ### 🚀 **About Me**
-🌟 I am a dedicated Software Engineer with over 2 years of experience in building scalable and reliable web applications.
+🌟 I am a dedicated Software Engineer with over 3 years of experience in building scalable and reliable web applications.
 My expertise lies in creating impactful solutions for complex problems, combining technical skills with a passion for innovation.

 Here's a snapshot of what I bring to the table:
-- 💡 Proficient in building robust applications using **React**, **JavaScript**, **Node.js**, and **Spring Boot**.
+- 💡 Proficient in building robust applications using **Angular**,**React**, **JavaScript**, **Node.js**, and **Spring Boot**.
 - 🤝 Open to collaborating on **web development**, **enterprise applications**, and solving challenging technical problems.

-Currently pursuing my Master’s in Software Engineering at Northeastern University, I am driven to explore the intersection of innovation and technology.
+Recently graduated with Master’s in Software Engineering at Northeastern University, I am driven to explore the intersection of innovation and technology.
 I am also enthusiastic about contributing to open-source projects and collaborating on impactful software solutions.

 💡 When I’m not coding, you’ll find me exploring new tech trends, cuisines or working out.